Bad Weather: Critical reception

 When the proto-disco song (including the characteristic whistle sound of the discothèque experience) was first issued to radio in the summer of 1973, it caught some initial positive buzz mainly from the Supremes' American R&B fan base.
 In a contemporary review for UK publication Record Mirror, James Hamilton expressed 'Stevie Wonder penned and produced the "A" side here especially for Jean Terrell: it's in his own current mould, which means full of weaving melodies and poly-rhythms — and like Stevie's own LPs, it slips by all too easily.
 Lovely listening, but will it stop Pop Pickers in their tracks?'
 Of the b-side, "It's So Hard For Me to Say Goodbye", Hamilton wrote, 'The Frank Wilson-produced tensile slow flip is a strung-out beauty'.

 "Bad Weather" was performed to a receptive audience on Soul Train, but the buzz wore down as, according to Mary Wilson years later, it wasn't a favorite of Terrell's or Laurence's.
 Motown also failed to promote and push the song despite pleas from the group and Wonder.
 Unknowingly the group was ahead of its time, announcing the disco era.
 Shortly after this single was released, Terrell left the Supremes, later followed by Laurence when she became pregnant.
-As years went by the Stevie Wonder song became a cult favorite, and it was covered in 1978 by Melissa Manchester in her LP Don't Cry Out Loud, and by Dutch singer Mathilde Santing in her 1994 album Under a Blue Roof.
+As years went by the Stevie Wonder song became a cult favorite, it was covered in 1978 by Melissa Manchester in her LP Don't Cry Out Loud, and by Dutch singer Mathilde Santing in her 1994 album Under a Blue Roof, and Rolling Stone selected it at number 75 on their list of the 100 Greatest Motown Songs in 2021.